6.3 Understanding KSL Processes and Entities

 As noted in Figure 6.5 a ProcessModel

-is needed to manage the entities and processes that it represents.
+is needed to manage the entities and processes that it manages.
 This is why in the pharmacy code example, the pharmacy model is a subclass of ProcessModel.

 class DriveThroughPharmacy(